Code Of Conduct

 Damaging greens, defacing or destroying club property, littering, leaving divots or ball marks, failure to rake bunkers, etc.

-ALL ELECTRONIC DEVICES ARE PROHIBITED FOR USE ON THE GOLF COURSE BY PLAYERS, with the exception of distance only measuring devices for 18 hole players only.
+ALL ELECTRONIC DEVICES ARE PROHIBITED FOR USE ON THE GOLF COURSE BY PLAYERS, with the exception of distance only measuring devices.
 No cell phone distance measuring devices will be allowed.

 WALKING SCORER POLICY: